LAION-AI/LionizeR/README.md

 # LionizeR

-Experiments with Summarization, Long Context and Retrieval
+"lionize" means to give a lot of public attention and approval to.

+This is our attempt to give attention to experiments with summarization, long Context and retrieval.